joomla/rfc/proposed/rfc-workflow.md

 ## Accepted

-If the Acceptance Vote passes, then the proposal officially becomes an **Accepted Feature / Specification**.
+If the Acceptance Vote passes, then the proposal officially becomes an **Accepted Feature / Specification / Process**.
 At this time, the Working Group is automatically dissolved,  however the Editor's input (or a nominated individual communicated to the Production Department Coordinator) may be called upon in the future should typos, changes or Errata on the specification be raised.